ekzhang/fastseg/README.md

 # Fast Semantic Segmentation

-This respository aims to provide accurate _real-time semantic segmentation_ code for mobile devices, with pretrained weights on Cityscapes.
-This can be used for efficient segmentation on a variety of real-world street images, including other datasets like Mapillary Vistas, KITTI, and CamVid.
+This respository aims to provide accurate _real-time semantic segmentation_ code for mobile devices in PyTorch, with pretrained weights on Cityscapes.
+This can be used for efficient segmentation on a variety of real-world street images, including datasets like Mapillary Vistas, KITTI, and CamVid.

 ```python
 from fastseg import MobileV3Large